vrushali-phaltankar/AED_FinalProject/README.md

 Donors can also view all their past donations.
 Donors can update their profile.

+# Special Features
+User gets email confirmation at the time of registration Visual representation of the type of food that has been donated Admins and Coordinators gets a visual representation of the datapoints

 # Admin Features
 Admins receive all the requests made by donors.
 Admins can accept or reject the donation requests depending upon the details provided by a donor.